tobiasbriones/blog/swe/design/cs/fp/kotlin/fp-in-kotlin/applying-my-pipe-and-application-operators-in-kotlin-2023-07-19/index.md

 [^2]: It's not the same "assigment" than "matching"/"definition"

+Even though some things might not be "idiomatic Kotlin," they're still useful for a more-correct functional approach [^3].

+[^3]: I need to use Kotlin as an "industry-grade PureScript," i.e., the
+    advantages of Java with a close approach to FP

 As you can see, more expressive code inducing a greater degree of functional purity leads to more cohesive expressions.